What is an Underride Accident and Why Is It So Dangerous?

 There is no obligation and we don’t get paid unless you do.
 No win, no fee.

 It is critical that your truck accident be investigated as soon as possible in order to identify witnesses, preserve evidence, and prove liability.
 At Riddle & Brantley, we have a team of dedicated investigators on staff, and we often bring in outside experts like accident reconstructionists to help strengthen your case.

 We can also request the truck’s “black box” to help understand the conditions and circumstances surrounding the underride accident.

 In the most heartbreaking and tragic situations, our wrongful death lawyers can help fight for justice for surviving loved ones.
 In cases in which an underride accident results in long-term disability, we also have Social Security disability attorneys on staff to assist with your claim or appeal, as well.

 –Tonya Taylor, Riddle & Brantley client

-Justice Counts for victims of underride accidents in North Carolina and we would love to help you if we can.
+Justice Counts for victims of underride accidents and we would love to help you if we can.